sunilemanjee/Elastic-Python-MCP-Server/data-ingestion/README.md

 - **Environment issues**: Verify `env_config.sh` exists and has correct credentials
 - **Elasticsearch connection**: Check your ES_URL and API key are correct
 - **ELSER deployment**: Ensure ELSER is properly deployed before running semantic processing
-- **Memory issues**: For large datasets, consider using `--use-small-dataset` or reducing chunk size in the script
+- **Memory issues**: For large datasets, consider using `--use-small-5k-dataset` or reducing chunk size in the script

 ## Dependencies